Supreme Court blocks student loan forgiveness in blow to Biden. Here's what to know about the ruling.

 The 6-3 decision by the court's conservative majority derails a major campaign pledge from the president, denying relief to roughly 40 million Americans who stood to have up to $20,000 in student debt wiped away under the plan.

+In a statement, the president said he believed the decision was "wrong" and "disappointing."
+He said he will address the nation Friday afternoon and lay out "more detail on all that my Administration has done to help students and the next steps my Administration will take."

+"I will stop at nothing to find other ways to deliver relief to hard-working middle-class families," Mr. Biden said.
+"My Administration will continue to work to bring the promise of higher education to every American."

-Before striking it down, the Supreme Court first said Missouri, one of the six states that challenged the lawfulness of the plan, had the right to sue, known as legal standing.
+Before striking down the plan, the Supreme Court first said Missouri, one of the six states that challenged the lawfulness of the plan, had the right to sue, known as legal standing.
 That finding allowed the court to consider whether the secretary of education had the power to forgive student loan debt under a law known as the HEROES Act.

 The court, in a majority opinion authored by Chief Justice John Roberts, said the law does not grant the secretary that authority.